samgun-6/iot-asset-tracking/README.md

 **Specification**
 A Pycom development board with 4 different connection options to choose from.
 This is the "brain" of the device and also where the code will be uploaded to.

-- Specification sheet can be found here [Lopy4 Specsheet](https://www.farnell.com/datasheets/2571934.pdf)
+- Specification sheet can be found here [Lopy4 Spec sheet](https://www.farnell.com/datasheets/2571934.pdf)

 ### Pytrack